fwhigh/fwhigh.github.io/_posts/2021-03-21-parallel-grep.markdown

 I get a 6x speedup on a vanilla grep task by using [GNU parallel](https://www.gnu.org/software/parallel/) (`brew install parallel`).
+I get 4x speedup on an awk task computing feature cardinality for a machine learning problem.

 # Overview

-This post is about speeding up grep on a single machine.
+This post is about speeding up grep and awk on a single machine.
 It's a modified repost of a Wordpress article I wrote a few years ago.
-I thought it was cool enough to bring over to my new blog home, and in doing so I'm seeing the 3x gain I originally got go up to 6x.
+I thought it was cool enough to bring over to my new blog home, and in doing so I'm seeing the 3x gain I originally got on the grep task go up to 6x.
 Awesome.

 # Parallel grep